MAKE A BOOKING

 Where you stand determines what you see.
 Come and see our city through different eyes.

-This walk runs for 90 minutes and costs $425 (plus GST) for a group of up to 30 students.
+This walk runs for 90 minutes and costs $455 (plus GST) for a group of up to 30 students.
+We highly recommend students also do our Empathy Workshop as it provides skills and insights for a response to the challenges raised in this session.

 For enquiries & bookings information email bookings@theintersection.org.au or make a booking request.